socnetv/app/docs/roadmaps/roadmap_ws13_undo_redo.md

 filter, and the query builder (#221).
 This is real evidence that undo is achievable against `Graph`'s existing (unrestructured) mutation API — the starting point for WS13, not a pattern to invent fresh.

+## What WS13 Delivered

+Nothing yet.
+See "Existing precedent" above — that's WS9-shipped prior art WS13 will extend, not WS13's own delivered work.

+## What Remains Open

-## What's not covered today — the actual gap #31 is about
+### What's not covered today — the actual gap #31 is about

 - **Structural mutations**: `vertexCreate`/`vertexRemove`, `edgeCreate`/`edgeRemove`, relation
   add/remove.
 Unlike a visibility toggle, reversing these requires capturing real state before the